irtsa-dev/PyColor/README.md

 <br />
 <br />
 ## Additional Notes
-The following are the currently supports schemes for the `GeneratePallete` function:
+The following are the currently supports schemes for the `GeneratePalette` function:
 - monochromatic
 - analogous
 - complimentary